 These two tips about focusing on your customer are great gems.

 - “The secret sauce of Amazon – the number one thing that has made us successful by far is obsessive, compulsive focus on the customer, as opposed to obsession over the competitor.”

 - “It is a huge advantage to any company if you can stay focused on your customers and not your competitors.”

 When I work with a client who only wants to talk about what his (or her) competitor is doing, I know it’s the wrong focus.
 Do your business plan, focus on your customers, and let time take care of your competitors.
 It’s not where your focus should be for long-term results.

 And finally, this is a great insight about regrets – which we tend to have when we ignore work-life balance.

 - “Most of our regrets are actually omissions – the things we didn’t try, it’s the path untraveled.”

 Mindset.
 Over and over again I find that those who are SERIOUS about business need mindset just as much (if not more) than they need yet another tool.
-So if that’s you, and you are truly ready to commit to your own growth, go over to this link and book a complimentary chat with me.
-Let’s see how I can help you with work-life balance and the mindset you need for lasting success.
+So if that’s you, and you are truly ready to commit to your own growth, you might consider a one-hour consult with me.
+Get the details here.